 “What’s in a box” is a successful gift e-store with 10 000 loyal customers all over the US.
 Sounds cool, heh?
 Especially when, just a year ago, it was on the verge of bankruptcy.

 With a vast network of dealers, this brand fell victim to the Pandemic.
-Since physical stores were closed, unlike the average order value, the return rate was high as never before.
+Since physical stores were closed, unlike the average order value, the return rate was high as ever before.
 The brand was near bankruptcy when Steve, a Product Marketer, decided to revive the idea of a website — the one he has been putting off for the next season for years.

 And not without reason.